neel216/ardensi-backend/README.md

 - Activate the virtual environment with  `source .venv/bin/activate`

 ### Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts)
-- Login your Google Account credentials and make sure you're an editor on the ardensi-api gcloud project
+- Login with your Google Account credentials and make sure you're an editor on the ardensi-api gcloud project
 - Select `divine-cortex-277508` as the project

 ## Run Development Environment